kpsylvester/Resume/README.md

 # Resume

-## This resume is made entirely from pure javascript, HTML, and CSS
+## This is my resume made entirely from pure javascript, HTML, and CSS

-I'm pretty cool because its also responsive ^_^
+It's pretty cool because its also responsive ^_^